Roasted Jalapeno Soup for two may sound crazy, but it’s crazy good. Spice dinner up a notch with this creamy vegetarian soup.

 It was this beautiful orange color from the carrots.
 In fact, not a hint of green was found.

-If this Roasted Jalapeno Soup isn’t the definition of soul warming (literally), I don’t know what is.
+If this Roasted Jalapeno Soup for two isn’t the definition of soul warming (literally), I don’t know what is.

 Roasting vegetables, peppers included, is a great way to bring out their flavor as you cook them.